Freedom in the World

 Political Rights (1 = best, 7 = worst)

 El Salvador is an electoral democracy.
 The 2009 legislative and presidential elections were deemed free and fair, although some irregularities were reported.
 The president is elected for a five-year term, and the 84-member, unicameral Legislative Assembly is elected for three years.
-The two largest political parties are the conservative ARENA and the FMLN, a former left-wing guerrilla organization that took power for the first time in 2009.
+The two largest political parties are the conservative ARENA and the FMLN.
+However, ARENA’s political influence has declined since 12 deputies abandoned the party in 2009 to establish the new GANA party.